LTUC/amman-prep-d14/Class-10/facilitator/content.md

 * A call stack is a mechanism for an interpreter (like the JavaScript interpreter in a web browser) to keep track of its place in a script that calls multiple functions.
 * Recursive functions use “the call stack”.
 * When a program calls a function, that function goes on top of the call stack.
-* This similar to a stack of books.
+* This is similar to a stack of books.
 You add things one at a time.
 Then, when you are ready to take something off, you always take off the top item.
 * Understanding call stack is important for debugging.
 * The call stack is at the heart of this recursive function.

 ## What is the Stack:
 * Is stack a memory?
-* A stack is a special area of computer's memory which stores temporary variables created by a function.
+* A stack is a special area of a computer's memory that stores temporary variables created by a function.
-* In stack, variables are declared, stored and initialized during runtime.
+* In stack, variables are declared, stored, and initialized during runtime.
 * It is a temporary storage memory.
 When the computing task is complete, the memory of the variable will be automatically erased.

 ### Recursion Example Explained: